-Vinyl is the most common type of window frame installed on homes today.
-Vinyl windows are composed of PVC or polyvinyl chloride.
+Replacement vinyl windows are the most common type of replacement window frame installed on homes today.
+Vinyl replacement windows are composed of PVC or polyvinyl chloride.
 The material is mixed with a range of chemicals and pigments, which give it the color of your choice and also allow it to stand up to direct sunlight.
-After being mixed, it’s extruded into the proper shape needed to construct the window.
+Vinyl windows are great for many reasons:

-- Price: Vinyl windows are more affordable than wood, aluminum, and fiberglass.
-Even top quality vinyl windows are often more affordable than base options in wood or aluminum.
+- Vinyl Windows Cost: Vinyl windows prices are more affordable than wood, aluminum, and fiberglass.
+Even top quality vinyl windows costs are often more affordable than base options in wood or aluminum prices.

 - Versatility: No matter what style of window you’re envisioning on your home, it can likely be made from vinyl.
 Casement, picture, architectural, double hung, and single hung windows can all be produced with a vinyl frame or custom-made to a homeowner’s specifications.
 Well constructed vinyl frames can be as energy efficient as wood, particularly if their hollow pockets are filled with additional insulation.